HannaMussa/zanzibartours/README.md

 From the first click, users should immediately recognize that the website focuses on Zanzibar tours.
 This is accomplished with a full-width, autoplaying carousel designed to capture attention.
 High-resolution images are used to enhance visual appeal and create an engaging experience.

+### Target Audience

+This website is designed for travellers, adventurers, and culture lovers who are seeking a genuine and unforgettable experience in Zanzibar.
+It primarily targets international tourists — including solo travellers, couples, and small groups — looking for trustworthy, locally-guided tours that reveal the island’s rich history, natural beauty, and vibrant culture.
+With its simple navigation, eye-catching visuals, and clear tour descriptions, the site makes it easy for people — especially those on the go — to explore and plan their trip.

+In addition to international visitors, the site also caters to local travel agencies and tour operators who may wish to recommend or partner with us to enhance their own offerings.
+It also appeals to residents from nearby cities and regions, such as Dar es Salaam, who are planning weekend getaways or short trips to Zanzibar and are looking for reliable, well-organised tours.

+The goal is to offer something more personal and grounded than the typical large-scale travel platforms, while supporting local guides and encouraging community-based tourism.
+It’s all about helping visitors connect with the real Zanzibar — in a meaningful, safe, and enjoyable way.

 ### Color Scheme

 [Image picker](https://imagecolorpicker.com/) was used to generate a color palette.
 The color scheme follows a clean and modern style that complements the websites color palette.
 The key colors include: